sandermak/branchandbound.net/_posts/2015-11-10-exploring-angular2.md

 ### Wrapping up
 This post barely scratches the surface of what features are in Angular2.
-There's a whole new approach to [Forms](http://blog.ng-book.com/the-ultimate-guide-to-forms-in-angular-2/), validation and much more.
+There's a whole new approach to [Forms](http://blog.ng-book.com/the-ultimate-guide-to-forms-in-angular-2/), a new [Router](https://angular.github.io/router/) and much more.
 You will find the documentation to be inadequate though.
-There's also lots of outdated information on the web, especially given the pace of the releases and amount of breakage between the alpha's.
+There's also lots of outdated information on the web, especially given the pace of the alpha releases and the amount of breakage between releases.
 This article itself will be no exception, probably.

 Still, a more stable period is forthcoming with the Angular2 beta nearing.
-Now is definitely a good time to start learning the concepts of Angular2, but don't expect it to be a beginner-friendly situation.
+Now is definitely a good time to start learning the concepts of Angular2, but don't expect it to be a beginner-friendly experience.
+There's definitely some rough edges to Angular2, but all in all it looks very promising to me.

-Play around with the code for YouTube live and let me know what you think!
+Play around with [the code](https://github.com/sandermak/ytlive-angular2) for YouTube live and let me know what you think!